radianx/DigiMemCounter/README.md

 A memory counter app designed for the **Digimon Card Game** (TCG), built with React Native and Expo.
 Track memory values, manage turns, roll dice, and customize your gaming experience with a sleek landscape interface.

+You can download the APK directly on [releases page](https://github.com/radianx/DigiMemCounter/releases)

 (Yes, this readme and also the CONTRIBUTING.md file are AI generated based on the content of this repository)

 ![Version](https://img.shields.io/badge/version-1.0.0-blue)